Introduction

 Faced with the rapid transformation of professions and skills required by digital transformation, traditional approaches to human resources management, notably the "one size fits all" concept, are proving increasingly unsuitable.
 To meet this challenge, GPEC GEPP is moving towards an iterative, personalized approach.

 Take, for example, a professional who started his career in a completely different discipline, say, the arts or sociology.
-Thanks to his or her open-mindedness, curiosity and self-education through online courses, this professional has succeeded in acquiring technical IT skills.
+Thanks to his or her open-mindedness, curiosity and self-study through online courses, this professional has succeeded in acquiring technical IT skills.
 This enables them to bring a fresh perspective and a different approach to solving complex problems.
 This type of profile, with its ability to think outside the box and adapt to a variety of contexts, can rise to unexpected challenges.
 Their dynamism and motivation in the face of new challenges can become a driving force for the team as a whole.

 Personalized support within the framework of GPEC GEPP, although requiring a certain maturity on the part of companies, makes it possible to embrace these atypical career paths and to develop a diversity of skills, essential to competitiveness and innovation.